The Expert Committee, after evaluation, declines to list the medicine proposed in the application.

-The Committee did not recommend the addition of methylphenidate to the
+The Expert Committee did not recommend the addition of gatifloxacin to the

-complementary list of the EML and EMLc for the treatment of attention-deficit
+Complementary List of the EML and EMLc as a reserve second-line drug for the treatment of

-The application requested the inclusion of methylphenidate on the complementary
+The application requested addition of gatifloxacin to the Complementary List of the

-list of the EML and EMLc for the treatment of attention-deficit hyperactivity
+EML and EMLc as a reserve second-line drug for the treatment of multidrug-resistant

 Public health relevance